Cooperative Community Fund

 Seeds to Plate Program - an academically integrated, standards-based middle school garden program.
 It promotes a healthy lifestyle while providing hands-on garden experiences for students, families, and staff at Mark Twain Middle School, LAUSD.

 School on Wheels, Inc. - provides academic tutoring to children living in shelters, motels, cars, group foster homes and on the streets in Southern California.
 They provide homeless students stability in a time of stress and transition, and help them achieve educational success so that they may break the cycle of homelessness and poverty.

-Co+opportunity’s CCF, in conjunction with the Twin Pines Cooperative Foundation, serves as a means for co-op owners and shoppers to make meaningful donations to organizations within the community.
-Each October, Co+opportunity awards a grant from the interest earned on the fund to a Los Angeles area organization working on issues relating to sustainable agriculture and organic food, hunger and social issues, environmental protection and cooperatives.
-Last year’s recipient of the CCF Grant was the UCLA Student Food Collective, a student-owned, cooperatively run market and cafe.
+Co-opportunity’s CCF, in conjunction with the Twin Pines Cooperative Foundation, serves as a means for co-op owners and shoppers to make meaningful donations to organizations within the community.
+Each October, Co-opportunity awards a grant from the interest earned on the fund to a Los Angeles area organization working on issues relating to sustainable agriculture and organic food, hunger and social issues, environmental protection, and cooperatives.
+The recipient of the CCF Grant in 2017 was the UCLA Student Food Collective, a student-owned, cooperatively run market and cafe.

 SoLA Food Co-op is a growing organization working to provide a source for natural, organic, non-GMO food in South Los Angeles by opening a full-service grocery store.
 Aiming to empower the community through shared ownership, educational opportunities, and social engagement, SoLA Food Co-op is in the beginning phases of forming itself into a viable cooperatively organized business.